 Black raspberries are self-pollinating, which means one lone plant can produce fruit.

-Black raspberries prefer well-drained soil, so choose a location where the soil is not soggy.
-When planting, mix in compost or manure, and add more of it each spring.
+They prefer well-drained soil, so choose a location where the soil is not soggy.
+When planting, mix in compost or manure, and add more of it each spring as a soil topper.

 Plant black raspberry canes 2.5 feet away from each other in a row.
 Be sure that you can access both sides of the row for harvesting, training and pruning.

 Like all brambles, black raspberry patches can get out of hand if they aren’t trained and pruned properly.
 A trellis or fence will help to keep your black raspberries manageable and easier to harvest.
 It is best to install this at the time of planting.
 See my post on training and pruning black raspberries for more details.